ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 deployment "k8s-deployment-demo-deployment" configured
 {{< /highlight >}}

-You won't get the output like you saw when you ran `kubectl rolling-update` but you can monitor the status of the update using other kubectl commands.
+You won't get the output like you saw when you ran `kubectl rolling-update`, but you can monitor the status of the update using other kubectl commands.
 Here are few samples: